shubhdac/ai-case-study/README.md

 Taxpayers are the current and the intended customers.
 The market size is approximately 100 M.

 ### What solution does this company offer that its competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-Intuit aids their DIY customers with live help (There are some new companies in the market like TaxAct).
+Intuit aids their DIY customers with live help.
 This makes the tax preparation and the filing process easy with a hand-holding approach wherein the customer feels safe to file their taxes under the guidance of a preparer who is credentialed and expert in the area.
 Intuit has built a strong brand and reputation over decades to provide reliable and user-friendly financial software solutions.
 Its products like QuickBooks and TurboTax are widely recognized and trusted by millions of users, giving Intuit a significant advantage over competitors.
 Intuit also benefits from the network effect, where the value of its products increases as more users adopt them.

 As more individuals and businesses use Intuit software, the ecosystem becomes more valuable, leading to higher retention rates and barriers to entry for competitors.
 Intuit follows a customer-centric approach and prioritizes understanding its customers’ needs, thus driving its product development and innovation.
 Its compliance capabilities and adherence to regulatory standards give Intuit a competitive advantage in providing trustworthy and compliant financial solutions.